 then a career in radio and record industry may be waiting for you.

-Possible radio careers: program director, production manager, radio advertising sales, station manager, music director, public service director, radio traffic, reporter, music librarian, news department, radio engineering, human resources, announcer, scriptwriter, radio promotions Radio Broadcasting is part of the Department of Communication, within the College of Arts and Sciences.
+Possible radio careers: program director, production manager, radio advertising sales, station manager, music director, public service director, radio traffic, reporter, music librarian, news department, radio engineering, human resources, announcer, scriptwriter, radio promotions.
+Radio and Record Industry is part of the Department of Communication within the College of Arts and Sciences.

 Listen to Shine.FM